|

 opportunities to advance ... and [Chinese] is a great opportunity to survive

 in today's economy."
-Students can get higher grades in when they
+Students can get higher grades when they

 take Chinese subjects in school because they started early at home.